MV Beluga SkySails

 The vessel with new build number VG633 has an overall length of 132,2m with a beam of 15,87m and 7,73m draught.
 The main engine is a MaK 8M32C delivering 3,840 kW of power at 100% MCR.

-The SkySails kite rig was tested up to eight hours a day in winds of up to force five.
-The system gave calculated savings of up to 2.5 tons of fuel per day.
-With larger sails of up to 600m², fuel savings of between 10% and 35% are estimated to be possible.
+The SkySails kite was tested for up to eight hours a day in winds up to force five.
+The system delivered a calculated saving of up to 2.5 tons of fuel per day, which equates to a 14% fuel saving.
+For the EEDI score, the kite gives a reduction of 91 kg Co2, the EEDI score improved by 1 gCO2/t.nm when used for 8 hours a day (30% of the time).
+With larger sails up to 600m², an estimated fuel saving of up to 35% is possible.